pzaffino/SlicerArduinoController/README.md

 “Forward” = Enable Full Screen

+“Backward” = Disable Full Screen

 # ArduinoPedalBoard

 Module for 3D Slicer that allows to control the Slice View through a pedealboard connected via Arduino.
 (Module Icon made by Freepik from www.flaticon.com)

-“Backward” = Disable Full Screen
+## Getting Started

+• Connect buttons to Arduino as described in

+• Connect “Arduino” to “3D Slicer” using “Slicer Arduino Controller” extension.

+• On “ArduinoPedalBoard” extension in “3D Slicer”, choose the desidered tasks and offset variation and press “Start” button.

+• Use the pedalboard for controlling view settings.